• Skip to main content

 Quick Links

-It is true to say that a link detached house does involve some compromises.
-If you are considering buying a link detached house then it is advisable to weigh up the pros and cons carefully before deciding.
+Buying a link-detached house does involve making some compromises.
+If you are considering whether or not to buy one, you should weigh the pros and cons carefully before moving forward.

-If you are happy with the idea of a linked detached house, are aware of the possible issues, and happy with the price then there is no reason why you should not buy a link detached house.
+If you are happy with the idea of a linked detached house, are aware of the possible issues and are comfortable with the price, then there is no good reason you should not buy a link-detached house.

 Quick Links